-- 122. The measurement of hedge ineffectiveness shall be based on a comparison of the change in fair value of the actual derivative designated as the hedging instrument and the present value of the cumulative change in expected future cash flows on the hedged transaction.
-For example, an entity could compare the change in fair value of the actual derivative with the change in fair value of a derivative that would mature on the date of the forecasted transaction, be priced at market, and provide cash flows that would exactly offset the hedged cash flows. - 123.
-An entity shall adjust accumulated other comprehensive income associated with the hedged transaction to a balance that reflects the amount necessary to offset the present value of the cumulative change in expected future cash flows on the hedged transaction from inception of the hedge less the amount previously reclassified from accumulated other comprehensive income into net income, if any.
-Thus, ineffectiveness is recognized for both overhedges and underhedges. - 124.
-When measuring the ineffectiveness to be recognized in net income by using a derivative that would mature on the date of the forecasted transaction and provide cash flows that would exactly offset the hedged cash flows, an entity may use the same credit risk adjustment as that used in calculating the fair value of the actual hedging derivative instrument. - 125.
-When measuring ineffectiveness to be recognized in net income when a purchased option contract (including a net purchased option contract) is used as the hedging instrument in a cash flow hedge to provide only one-sided protection against the hedged risk, an entity may use, as a benchmark to calculate ineffectiveness, a purchased option derivative that would mature on the date of the forecasted transaction and provide cash flows that would exactly offset the one-sided change in the hedged cash flows.
-When measuring a purchased option derivative that would mature on the date of the forecasted transaction and provide cash flows that would exactly offset the one-sided change in the hedged cash flows to determine ineffectiveness to be recognized in net income, an entity may use total changes in the option's cash flows or may include only changes in the option's intrinsic value.
-If the entity chooses to measure the total changes in the option's cash flows, it shall reclassify from other comprehensive income to net income each period on a rational basis an amount that adjusts net income for the amortization of the cost of the option. - 126.
-For cash flow hedging relationships in which the designated forecasted transaction is the variability in cash flows related to a group of transactions within a specific time period, an entity may measure ineffectiveness by comparing the change in fair value of the actual derivative designated as the hedging instrument with the change in fair value of a derivative that would settle within a reasonable time period of the cash flows related to the hedged transactions.
+122. The measurement of hedge ineffectiveness shall be based on a comparison of the change in fair value of the actual derivative designated as the hedging instrument and the present value of the cumulative change in expected future cash flows on the hedged transaction.
+For example, an entity could compare the change in fair value of the actual derivative with the change in fair value of a derivative that would mature on the date of the forecasted transaction, be priced at market, and provide cash flows that would exactly offset the hedged cash flows.

+123. An entity shall adjust accumulated other comprehensive income associated with the hedged transaction to a balance that reflects the amount necessary to offset the present value of the cumulative change in expected future cash flows on the hedged transaction from inception of the hedge less the amount previously reclassified from accumulated other comprehensive income into net income, if any.
+Thus, ineffectiveness is recognized for both overhedges and underhedges.

+124. When measuring the ineffectiveness to be recognized in net income by using a derivative that would mature on the date of the forecasted transaction and provide cash flows that would exactly offset the hedged cash flows, an entity may use the same credit risk adjustment as that used in calculating the fair value of the actual hedging derivative instrument.

+125. When measuring ineffectiveness to be recognized in net income when a purchased option contract (including a net purchased option contract) is used as the hedging instrument in a cash flow hedge to provide only one-sided protection against the hedged risk, an entity may use, as a benchmark to calculate ineffectiveness, a purchased option derivative that would mature on the date of the forecasted transaction and provide cash flows.
+When measuring a purchased option derivative that would exactly offset the one-sided change in the hedged cash flows.
+When measuring a purchased option derivative that would exactly offset the one-sided change in the hedged cash flows the one-sided change in the hedged cash flows the one-sided change in the hedged cash flows to determine ineffectiveness to be recognized in net income, an entity may use total changes in the option's cash flows or may include only changes in the option's cash flows, it shall reclassify from other comprehensive income to net income each period on a rational basis an amount that adjusts net income for the amortization of the cost of the option.

+126. For cash flow hedging relationships in which the designated forecasted transaction is the variability in cash flows related to a group of transactions within a specific time period, an entity may measure ineffectiveness by comparing the change in fair value of the actual derivative designated as the hedging instrument with the change in fair value of a derivative that would settle within a reasonable time period of the cash flows related to the hedged transactions.
 That time period is reasonable if the difference is minimal between the forward rate on that derivative and the forward rate on a derivative or derivatives that would exactly offset the changes in cash flows of the forecasted transactions.